Deck turning brown

 Frequently Asked Questions

-Most experts recommend staining or sealing a deck every 1-3 years to protect it from weathering and UV damage.
+Most experts recommend re-staining a deck every 1-2 years to maintain its appearance and protection.

 Connect with certified professionals in your area